onramper/docs/docs/index.md

 · [API wrappers (under development)](./apicontext.md)

 # Fees
 Users pay fees for the conversion to the chosen fiat gateway.
-Additionally, they'll pay 0.75% of the tx to Onramper.
-However, Onramper is able to get lower rates from gateways that offset this fee in many cases.
+Additionally, end-users pay 1% of the tx to Onramper.
+However, end-users still pay less in fees than without Onramper, as the lowest fee gateway will always be available for their transactions.
+Additionally, Onramper procures lower rates than normally charged by gateways .

 You can also add your own fees on top of every transaction.
 For this you'll need to use a special API key provided by us, which you can get by contacting us at thijs@onramper.com or via telegram at 'tmmmaas'.